PLUTO-SCY/GPDiff/README.md

 ``cd Pretrain``

 ``CUDA_VISIBLE_DEVICES=0 python main.py --taskmode task7 --model v_GWN --test_data metr-la --ifnewname 1 --aftername finetune_7days --epochs 600 --target_days 7``

+  - ``taskmode`` 'task7' means finetune after diffusion sampling.
+  - ``model`` specifies the spatio-temporal graph model, which can be selected from ['v_STGCN5', 'v_GWN'].
+  - ``test_data`` specifies the dataset, which can be selected from ['DC', 'BM', 'man', 'metr-la', 'pemes-bay', 'shenzhen', 'chengdu_m'].
+  - ``ifnewname`` assign 1 to better distinguish the results of the current experiment.
+  - ``aftername`` Use with --ifnewname 1 to give an identification name to the log file and results folder of the current experiment.
+  - ``epochs`` specifies the number of iterations.
+  - ``target_days`` specifies the amount of data used in finetune stage.

 <!--
 ## Model training & Evaluating